Main focus: Web3, Crypto & Blockchain

 Willing to talk for nonprofit.

-Marlene Ronstedt is the co-founder of the Data Union DAO.
-Previously, she's been working in various project management and communication roles in Web3, crypto and fintech.
-She has a background in journalism and her writing has appeared in publications such as Wired Germany and Coindesk.
-She is based in Berlin but has lived in many places, including London, Bali and The Hague.
-When She is not working, writing, or traveling, she enjoys DJing and painting.
+Marlene Ronstedt is the founder of Play by Ear, a web3 consultancy company.
+Her clients range from early-stage startups seeking a strategic partner to established organizations exploring innovative technologies.
+Previously, she co-founded the Data Union DAO and headed marketing initiatives at Streamr Network and Neufund.
+She has a background in journalism, with her writing appearing in Wired Germany, Forbes and Coindesk.
+She has lived in many places, including London, Berlin, and Bali, and is now based in San Francisco.
+When she is not working, writing, or traveling, she enjoys DJing and painting.

 She holds a BA honors degree in Liberal Arts from Leiden University College with a minor in journalism and minor in fine arts which she received from the Dutch Royal Academy of Art.
 She also holds an MA in Digital Culture from Goldsmiths University London.